ZhangGroup-MITChemistry/OpenNucleome/tutorials/HFF_100KB/NuclearDeformation/README.md

 The pipeline is as follows:

-(i) Obtain the trajectories from Nuclear_Deformation.ipynb
+(i) Obtain the trajectories from NuclearDeformation.ipynb

 (ii) Convert the trajectory with position in OpenMM default unit to reduced unit